andreasgav/Novel-Gaussian-Dispersion-Model-for-urban-climate-studies/README.md

 This model is available for scientific/academical research, on condition that a citation for the creators of this model is provided:

 #### Gavros, A., Karatzas, K.: Air pollution due to central heating of a city-centered university campus.
-(2021)
+International Conference on Environmental Informatics, 35th EnviroInfo 2021, Germany, 27-29 Berlin 2021 (2021)